unmatched78/free-cluely/README.md

 If you encounter any issues or have questions, please [open an issue](https://github.com/unmatched78/free-cluely/issues) on GitHub.

-For business inquiries or custom solutions, please contact the repository me directly.
+For business inquiries or custom solutions, please let's talk directly.